akashkriplani/self-order-kiosk/README.md

 Set up your MongoDB database and update your mongoDB URL in the .env file.
 Try using username and password as admin.
+Create the database on the MongoDB Atlas and update the cluster URL to .env file.